cogentcore/core/goal/gosl/README.md

 ### Tensor data

+TODO: redo with special TensorIndexes variable, with MaxDims = 10 per tensor, so TensorIndexes[VarIndex*10 + strideIndex] does the trick.
+Also, for cases where multiple banks of vars are required, this could be encoded in the TensorIndexes functionality.
+It will always be the outer-most index that determines when it gets over threshold, which all can be pre-computed.

 On the GPU, the tensor data is represented using a simple flat array of the basic data type, with the _strides_ for each dimension encoded in the first `n` elements. `gosl` automatically generates the appropriate indexing code using these strides (which is why the number of dimensions is needed).

 The tensor must be initialized using this special [sltensor](sltensor) function to encode the stride values in the "header" section of the tensor data: